May Pang: "Lost Weekend"

 Walls and Bridges rose to the top spot on the album charts.
 Lennon achieved his only number-one solo US single in his lifetime with "Whatever Gets You thru the Night".
 Pang's is the voice whispering Lennon's name on "#9 Dream".
 "Surprise, Surprise (Sweet Bird of Paradox)" was written about her.
 Julian played drums on the album's last track, "Ya Ya".
 While recording Walls and Bridges, Al Coury, vice president of promotion for Capitol Records, got possession of the chaotic Spector session tapes and brought them to New York.
 Lennon completed his oldies album, which was titled Rock 'n' Roll, with the same musicians he used on Walls and Bridges.
 Pang received an RIAA gold record award for her work on Walls and Bridges and continued her work as production coordinator of Lennon's Rock 'n' Roll album, where she was credited as "Mother Superior".
-Pang also worked on albums by Nilsson, Starr, Elton John and David Bowie.
+Pang also worked on albums by Nilsson, Starr, Elton John, and David Bowie.

-While visiting Mick Jagger at Andy Warhol's compound in Montauk, New York, Lennon and Pang saw a Scottish-style cottage for sale close to the Montauk Point Lighthouse.
+While visiting Mick Jagger at Andy Warhol's compound Eothen in Montauk, New York, Lennon and Pang saw a Scottish-style cottage for sale close to the Montauk Point Lighthouse.
 Lennon asked a real estate broker to put in an offer for it in February 1975.
 In the same month, Lennon and Pang were also planning on visiting Paul and Linda McCartney in New Orleans, where Wings were recording the Venus and Mars album, but Lennon reconciled with Ono the day before the planned visit, after Ono said she had a new cure for Lennon's smoking habit.
 After the meeting, he failed to return home or call Pang.
 When Pang telephoned the next day, Ono told her that Lennon was unavailable because he was exhausted after a hypnotherapy session.
 Two days later, Lennon reappeared at a joint dental appointment; he was stupefied and confused to such an extent that Pang believed he had been brainwashed.
 Lennon told Pang he had reconciled with Ono and their relationship was over.
 Over the coming years, Pang quietly met Lennon a few times but their relationship was never rekindled.

 Lennon lamented this period publicly but not in private.
 Journalist Larry Kane, who befriended Lennon in 1964, wrote a comprehensive biography of Lennon which detailed the "Lost Weekend" period.
 In the interview with Kane, Lennon explained his feelings about his time with Pang; "You know Larry, I may have been the happiest I've ever been...
 I loved this woman (Pang), I made some beautiful music and I got so fucked up with booze and shit and whatever."